alexanderglemme/QuickLit-PP4/README.md

 ```

 I have at times accessed the [Django documentation](https://docs.djangoproject.com/en/4.2/), more specifically regarding [template syntax](https://docs.djangoproject.com/en/4.2/topics/templates/#syntax) and [queries](https://docs.djangoproject.com/en/4.2/topics/db/queries/).
-An example of such syntax is when I implemented the linebreaksbr filter to make the conversation messages display linebreaks in the front end like so:
+An example of such syntax is when I implemented the `|linebreaksbr` filter to make the conversation messages display linebreaks in the front end like so:

-`{{ message.content|linebreaksbr }}` or the `.all`, `.first`, `.last` and `user.is_authenticated` methods when working with ManyToManyFields in a given template.
+`{{ message.content|linebreaksbr }}` or the `.all`, `.first`, `.last` and `user.is_authenticated` methods when working with ManyToManyFields and User specific features in a given template.

+The navbar for QuickLit was derived from Bootstrap 5s example navbar in their navbar documentation, which you can find [here](https://getbootstrap.com/docs/4.0/components/navbar/).

+The paginator in the "Search for books" page was also derived off of Bootstrap 5s paginator examples, which you can find [here](https://getbootstrap.com/docs/4.0/components/pagination/).